• Skip to primary navigation

 RECIPE NOTES & TIPS

-Type of apples to use – I generally use Granny Smith apples which are a tart variety.
-You can use any variety you like.
+• Type of apples to use – I generally use Granny Smith apples which are a tart variety and hold their shape well when cooked, however you can use any variety you like.
 Simply peel the apples and thinly slice them.

-Raw sugar – I recommend sprinkling raw sugar over the almonds before baking.
-This gives them a lovely crunchy caramelised sweet taste.
+• Raw sugar – I recommend sprinkling raw sugar over the almonds before baking.
+This gives them a lovely crunchy and caramelised sweet taste.

 Nutrition